 With some traumatic injuries, your cat may have been missing from home for a few days because it may have had difficulty returning home.
 In addition to having a dislocated hip, there may also be other injuries, some of which may be more serious.
 Most cats with a hip dislocation will have severe hind limb lameness and may not be able to put any weight on the affected limb.
-The affected limb is often carried in a flexed (folded or pulled up) position with the knee joint rotated inwards towards the cat's body.
-In some cases, the affected limb may be rotated so far inwards that it crosses over in front of the uninjured limb.
+The affected limb is often carried in a flexed (folded or pulled up) position and may appear shorter than the other limb.

 How is a hip dislocation diagnosed?

-A comparison of the lengths of both hind limbs will often reveal that the affected limb is apparently shorter.
-The diagnosis is confirmed by a radiograph or x-ray.
-A diagnostic x-ray will show the direction of dislocation, and whether a fracture of any part of the hip joint has occurred.
+The diagnosis is confirmed by a radiograph (X-ray).
+A diagnostic X-ray will show the direction of dislocation, and whether a fracture of any part of the hip joint has occurred.
 If a fracture is present, it may be more difficult to repair the dislocation.
 If your cat has other, more serious or life-threatening injuries, these will be treated before your veterinarian will even consider addressing the dislocated hip.

 What is the best treatment for a dislocated hip?

-In most cases of hip dislocation, it is desirable to replace the "ball" in the "socket".
+In most cases of hip dislocation, it is desirable to replace the femoral head in the acetabulum.
 The only time when it may be reasonable not to do this is if your cat has some other illness or if there are other factors that make anesthesia too risky to undertake.
-If the hip is left dislocated, a "false joint" will form, but the cat will have a permanent lameness.
+If the hip is left dislocated, a false joint will form, but the cat will have a permanent lameness.

-In many cases, it is possible to replace the ball in the socket by manipulation under general anesthesia (closed reduction).
-The success of a closed reduction increases if the dislocation is recent (i.e. the injury is less than 72 hours old).
-After the dislocation is "reduced" or replaced, a supportive wrap or bandage will be applied to immobilize the leg and prevent the hip from re-luxating ("popping back out").
+In many cases, it is possible to replace the femoral head in the acetabulum by manipulation under general anesthesia (closed reduction).
+The success of a closed reduction increases if the dislocation is recent (i.e., the injury is less than 72 hours old).
+After the dislocation is reduced or replaced, a supportive wrap or bandage will be applied to immobilize the leg and prevent the hip from reluxating (popping back out).
 This bandage or support wrap will remain in place for 4 to 14 days.
 The occasional cat may not tolerate this bandage well.
-The cat must be closely supervised and its activity must be severely restricted to ensure that the bandage is not too tight and is not causing damage to the cat's leg or that the cat is too distressed by the support wrap.
+The cat must be closely supervised, and its activity must be severely restricted, and to ensure that the bandage is not too tight and that the cat is not too distressed by the support wrap.

-In some cases of hip dislocation, either it will be impossible to replace the "ball" in the "socket" or the "ball" will keep slipping out of the "socket.".
-In these cases, an operation is indicated to repair the injury.
+In some cases of hip dislocation, either it will be impossible to replace the femoral head in the acetabulum or it will keep slipping out of the socket.
+In these cases, surgery is indicated to repair the injury.
 The specific surgical repair technique will depend on the nature of the injury and the preference of the veterinary surgeon.